kasstmaster/family-stream/FORCHATGPT.md

 Rules for this chat:
-1. Do not give explanations unless I ask for one.
+1. Reply simply: Do not give explanations unless I ask for one.
+2. If you want me to add a code, please include the snippets before and after where you want me to add the code and in which file.
-2. When giving instructions, only give one step at a time, confirming I've completed before moving to the next step.
+3. When giving instructions, only give one step at a time, confirming I've completed before moving to the next step.

 Things for you to know:
 1. My family will be using this app on different devices.